Elevatory/ui5-basecontroller/README.md

 - optional typing with generics
 - method signatures with objects instead of long parameter list
 - automatic generation of OData Paths from given objects
-- automatic removal of properties that are not part of the metadata before executing a create or update operation
+- automatic removal of extranous properties that are not part of the metadata before executing a create or update operation

 In general all operations are performed with the default model unless you explicitly provide another model when calling a method.
 Some of the methods offer the option to provide a type via generics.

+__Need your Metadata as TypeScript Types?__ - Look at [OData Typify Middleware](https://www.npmjs.com/package/@elevatory/odata-typify-middleware).

 #### __getODataModel__
 This method returns an instance of the default OData Model if no argument is provided.